efazHossain/NYC-Taxi-Fare-Prediction/README.md

 ### Overview of files in repository
 * Files in Repository:
-  *  EfazH_NYC-Taxi-Fare_V2.ipynb: re-worked and cleaned up code of the notebook below
+  *  EfazH_NYC-Taxi-Fare.ipynb: notebook using LinearRegression
-  *  EfazH_NYC_Taxi.ipynb: notebook consisting of all imported libraries and model training code
+  *  EfazH_NYC_Taxi_V2.ipynb: notebook using GradientBoostingRegressor
-  *  efazh_kaggle.csv: submission .csv file showing the key (date-time) and fare_amount
+  *  efazh_kaggle.csv: my submission.csv file showing the key (date-time) and fare_amount
   *  efazh_kaggle_v2.csv: second submission .csv file showing only the fare_amount, averaging at around $11.38 which is close to the sample_submission file
   * sample_submission.csv: a sample submission file in the correct format (columns key and fare_amount).
 This file 'predicts' fare_amount to be $11.35 for all rows, which is the mean fare_amount from the training set.